Katya Henry Flaunts Bare Booty In Thong Bikini In The Ocean

 The tag in the post revealed that the ensemble was from Kiss My Peach Swimwear.

 In addition, Katya posted a bedroom photo yesterday in the midst of her beach pics.
 She showed off her figure in a sexy white crop tank with a high neckline and a large cutout in the center.
 It allowed her to showcase her cleavage, and her toned abs also peeked through.
-She also sported a pair of matching white, high-waisted shorts.
-She sat on the edge of a white bed and held a black water bottle from Blessed.
+She also sported a pair of matching high-waisted shorts.
+She posed while sitting on the edge of a white bed and held a black water bottle from Blessed.